ans-group/cli/README.md

 * `api_insecure`: (bool) Specifies to ignore API certificate validation checks
 * `api_debug`: (bool) Specifies for debug messages to be output to stderr
 * `api_pagination_perpage` (int) Specifies the per-page for paginated requests

+### Environment variables

+Environment variables can be used to configure/manipulate the CLI.
+These variables match the naming of directives in the configuration file defined above, however are uppercased and prefixed with `UKF`, such as `UKF_API_KEY`

 ## Output Formatting